erkie/ApiModel/README.md

 }
 ```

-Implement the `apiConfig` method, input is the root base configuration and output is the model's config object.
+Input is the root base configuration and output is the model's own config object.
 The object passed in is a copy of the root configuration, so you are free to modify that object without any side-effects.

 ```swift
 static func apiConfig(config: ApiConfig) -> ApiConfig {